kevinchampion/isu_docs/isu/markdown/faculty-admin.md

 ## Updating Faculty Departments

-There are three faculty taxonomies that affect faculty/staff profiles.
+There are three faculty taxonomies that affect faculty/staff profile departments.

 A link to each taxonomy can be found by navigating to [http://cms.indstate.edu/admin/structure/taxonomy](http://cms.indstate.edu/admin/structure/taxonomy)